 Made with ingredients you already have in your pantry, this homemade Pumpkin Pie Spice recipe is super quick to make and is cheaper and much more FLAVORFUL than store-bought!
-There’s just no good reason at all to buy pumpkin pie spice!
+Use this in any recipe calling for pumpkin spice and you’ll immediately notice the massive flavor improvement from this fresh spice blend.
+There’s just simply good reason to buy pumpkin pie spice!

 This homemade pumpkin pie spice comes together in less than 5 minutes so you can easily make fresh, flavorful batches of it on demand!

 I ALWAYS recommend making homemade spice blends.
 There are several good reasons for that: First and foremost 1) It’s fresher and MUCH more flavorful (who knows how long those store-bought blends have been sitting in the warehouse and then on the store shelves), 2) You have full control over the quality of the ingredients you’re using, 3) You can tailor the ratios of the individual spices to your taste, and 4) It’s MUCH cheaper to make your own!
 So as with all spice blends, there is simply no good reason to ever buy pumpkin pie spice!

 To make this blend simply place all of the spices in a jar and give it a shake until the spices are combined.
 Store it in an airtight jar.
 It will keep for several months but I recommend making small batches to use up quickly so the flavors stay vibrant.

 If you don’t have mace you can substitute more nutmeg, but we highly recommend mace for the wonderful “old fashioned” flavor it contributes.

 This spice blend is easily customizable.
 For a more intense flavor you can increase the allspice and cloves, and for a softer, warmer flavor you can increase the cinnamon.
 You can play with the spice ratios and tailor it to your own tastes.